Marmelodov/PromptCrafter-API/docs/about.md

 PromptCrafter API is a backend REST API for storing, organizing, and evaluating generative AI prompts.
 It's designed for developers, prompt engineers, and anyone working with generative AI who needs to maintain a structured library of prompts, track changes and performance, and integrate prompt data into external tools and apps.

-While the live API server is currently offline, this documentation site presents API documentation, developer reference, and SDK tooling for a fully functional API.
+While the live API server is currently offline, this documentation site presents API documentation, developer reference, and SDK documentation for a fully functional API.
 The project demonstrates industry best practices in API reference, developer onboarding, and technical communication.

 ## Who is PromptCrafter for?

-- **Developers** building or integrating generative AI solutions.
+- **Developers** building or integrating generative AI tools and apps.
-- **Prompt engineers** iterating on and optimizing prompts for various models.
+- **Prompt engineers** iterating on and optimizing prompts.
 - **Researchers** tracking prompt performance across different AI models.
-- Anyone who needs a robust, organized prompt management workflow.
+- Anyone who needs an easy way to organize and retrieve reusable prompts.

 ## What does PromptCrafter provide?

 - **Prompt library management:** Store, organize, and update prompts with titles, content, tags, and associated models.
-- **Output logging and scoring:** Log the outputs generated from prompts, add notes, score their effectiveness, and compare performance across models and revisions.
+- **Output logging and scoring:** Log the outputs generated from prompts, add notes, score their effectiveness, and compare the performances of different models and revisions.
-- **Search:** Find prompts using full-text search across titles, content, and tags.
+- **Search:** Find prompts using full-text search of title, content, and tags.
 - **Authentication:** Secure user access and resource ownership via JWT authentication.

 ## Documentation and tooling